Ryobi has made various claims about it's line of 18v chargers. Ryobi has even given creative nicknames to some models.

 Hey Ryobi, it might cost a few more pennies to develop and implement a design which runs on 100-240V,

-but wouldn't you make up for that cost by simply making a single unit which could be shipped worldwide?
+but wouldn't you make up for that cost by manufacturing a single unit which could be shipped worldwide?

-Simply change the power cord and labeling as needed for the destination country/countries.
+Simply change the power cord and labeling as needed for each destination country/countries.

 Once again I'm surprised by what I see.